tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 }
 ```

-After seeing this I'm sure you can see a similarity in the structure.
+After seeing this, some may see a striking similarity in the structure.
 It does introduce another
 keyword used across languages, `break`, which exits the current scope that the program is running in.
 We
-will go over scope in more detail shortly.
-For now, know that the scope relates to the memory that
+touched on scope briefly in the last chapter, and will go over it again in more detail shortly.
+For now,
-is able to be accessed within a section of code (enclosed in `{}`).
-This `break` key word can also
+know that the scope relates to the memory that is able to be accessed within a section of code
-be used to leave a loop prematurely, without meeting its base condition.
+(enclosed in `{}`).
+This `break` key word can also be used to leave a loop prematurely, without meeting
+its base condition.

-Now that you have seen all of these, we can observe another interesting use of an object
+Now that we have been exposed to all of this, we can observe another interesting use of an object
-for situations similar to this.
+for situations that are fairly similar.

 ```js
 let colorAnswers = {